Closed System Transfer Devices Market Outlook:

-Closed System Transfer Devices Market size was valued at USD 1.01 billion in 2024 and is likely to cross USD 7.19 billion by 2037, expanding at more than 16.3% CAGR during the forecast period i.e., between 2025-2037.
-In the year 2025, the industry size of closed system transfer devices is estimated at USD 1.14 billion.
+Closed System Transfer Devices Market size was valued at USD 1.44 billion in 2025 and is expected to reach USD 3.8 billion by 2035, expanding at around 10.2% CAGR during the forecast period i.e., between 2026-2035.
+In the year 2026, the industry size of closed system transfer devices is evaluated at USD 1.57 billion.

 The growth of this market can be attributed to the growing number of cancer cases globally.
 It has led to a positive rise in the implementation of chemotherapy treatment all over the world.
 According to WHO, more than 10 million people worldwide died from cancer in 2020.
 Additionally, according to projections from the IARC and WHO, there would be 19.3 million new instances of cancer worldwide by 2025.
 In addition, a sharp rise in the number of oncology drug approvals is another important aspect that significantly boosts this market's expansion effectively.